 Treatment of hypothermia in severely malnourished children

 Severely malnourished children are particularly vulnerable to hypothermia, where the body’s core temperature drops below the required temperature for normal functions.
-When a severely malnourished child is hypothermic, WHO recommends warming the child by:
+Hypothermia in malnourished children often suggests coexisting hypoglycaemia or serious infection.

-Pocket book of hospital care for children: guidelines for the management of common illnesses with limited resources
+Pocket book of hospital care for children: second edition.
+Guidelines for the management of common illnesses with limited resources